Olivia Wingate

 Olivia Ann Wingate (born January 20, 2000) is an American professional soccer player who plays as a forward for the North Carolina Courage of the National Women's Soccer League (NWSL).
-She played college soccer for the Notre Dame Fighting Irish, earning third-team All-American honors, and was selected sixth overall by the Courage in the 2023 NWSL Draft.
+She played college soccer for the Notre Dame Fighting Irish and was selected sixth overall by the Courage in the 2023 NWSL Draft.

 Early life

 Wingate was born in Medford, Massachusetts, the second of four children of Carol and Steven Wingate, and raised in nearby Wilmington.
 She started playing soccer at age four and played other sports growing up such as softball, basketball, and ice hockey.
 She played ECNL club soccer for FC Stars.
 She played one season of ice hockey as a freshman at Wilmington High School, leading the team with about 20 goals as a forward.

 Wingate played two seasons of high school soccer, scoring 12 goals in about 10 games as a sophomore in 2015 and recording 17 goals and 5 assists in 13 games as a junior in 2016.
 She helped lead the Wilmington Wildcats to undefeated regular-season records, but they made early departures from the state tournament both years.
 She was twice named the Middlesex League Player of the Year.
 She committed to the Notre Dame Fighting Irish as a sophomore in 2015.
 In the spring of 2017, she sustained a knee injury after colliding with an opposing goalkeeper, which sidelined her for more than a year until two weeks before her first college game.